Yes, we all need to become survival savvy.

 learn homesteading skills and so much more!
 Talk about being survival savvy!

-Is It Possible To Save Money?
+Is It Possible To Save Money and stop throwing it down the toilet?
 You bet!
 Save money by cutting out things that aren't absolute necessities, such as:

-We still haven't got a balanced budget from the current presidential administration – and yet they expect all taxpayers to stick to a budget!
-Sadly, most people DON'T have a budget, spend more than they earn, charge everything on their credit cards – and bham! ... hence all the bankruptcies across America.
+We still haven't had a balanced budget from any presidential administrations since the 90's — and yet they expect all taxpayers to stick to a budget!
+Sadly, most people DON'T have a budget, they spend more than they earn, and charge everything on their credit cards — and wham!
+It hits 'em like a ton of bricks ... hence all the bankruptcies across America.

 People are not saving as much as they used to because prices are skyrocketing so they've nuttin' left over TO SAVE.